crownedgrouse/geas/README.md

 Geas is also available on [hex.pm](https://hex.pm/packages/geas).

-## Donations ##

-Help this project to be maintained !
-If you find this project useful, please donate to:

-    Bitcoin: 1Ep9VoyNtnNiGoXM52V6NwcMh4SZ9bxkAG
-    Ethereum: 0xfac5e46ffe12ec1fc2830d95c22e6583d163d7f9

 ## When using it ? ##

 - Each time you prepare a project release or update a dependency.